-|Texas Housing Insight||Texas Housing Insight||James P. Gaines, Luis B. Torres, Wesley Miller, and Paige Silva||2019-10-04T05:00:00Z||technical-report||Texas Economy|
+|Texas Housing Insight||Texas Housing Insight||James P. Gaines, Luis B. Torres, Wesley Miller, Paige Silva, and Griffin Carter||2020-06-11T05:00:00Z||technical-report||Texas Economy|

 receive email notifications each time this report is published.

 Total Texas housing sales declined 17.6 percent in April amid economic uncertainty surrounding the COVID-19 pandemic.
 Showings of homes for sale were not explicitly prohibited by the month-long statewide stay-at-home order, but potential buyers and sellers were certainly more reluctant to host and attend in-person tours and open houses.
 Nevertheless, demand remained stable as the average days on market slid to 57 days, although loan applications for home purchases decreased while lenders implemented stricter lending standards.

 On the supply side, both housings starts and building permits plunged more than 20 percent despite construction being considered an “essential" business under the statewide mandate.
 Median home-price appreciation decelerated but remained positive as corroborated by the Texas Repeat Sales Home Price Index.
 The coronavirus outbreak is the greatest threat to the Texas housing market since the 1986-90 recession via disruptions to buyer and seller confidence, the negative income shock, and wariness of visiting and showing homes for sale.
 The Real Estate Center, however, projects the rate of decline in single-family housing sales will slow in May relative to April.